matthubb17/stocks-analysis/README.md

 ##### I have proveded my refactored code above.

 - Through this code I was able to use both loops and nested loops along with conditional statements in order to have VBA run this script.
+As mentioned above, this scrip is now easily accessible for Steve and is available for him to run for additional stocks in the future.
+By refactoring the code I was able to condense the code and make it more legible.